TechLabs-Berlin/mlds-tools/README.md

 2. On your [dashboard](https://console.firebase.google.com/), Add a project.
 3. Follow the setup flow to name your project `save-nyc-demo`
 4. You will need application credentials to work with app, this can be generated from your [admin console](https://console.firebase.google.com/project/save-nyc-demo/settings/serviceaccounts/adminsdk)
-5. The "save-nyc-demo"  button will l;et you generate a credentials file.
+5. The "Generate new private key"  button will let you generate a credentials file.
 Download and move the credentials file under `configs`
 6. Navigate to [Firestore](https://console.firebase.google.com/u/0/project/save-nyc-demo/firestore) and Create a database.
     - When prompted select "Start in **test mode**"
     - The Cloud Location of the DB is arbitrary